jwalton/rust-book-abridged/docs/ch00-intro.md

 This book is a work-in-progress.
 I wrote this while I was reading "The Rust Programming Language" and learning Rust, so if there are things you find in here that you think are wrong, it's entirely possible that this is because they _are_ wrong!
 Again, please feel free to raise an issue, or a PR and let me know!

 :::

+If you enjoyed this book, please [give it a star on GitHub](https://github.com/jwalton/rust-book-abridged), or [buy me a coffee](https://github.com/sponsors/jwalton).

 ## Table of Contents